micahirsch/image-compression/README.md

 ## Preparation

 This simplification of the algorithm asumes the image dimensions are divisibles by 16.
-Therefore, the folowing function fills the image's margins with black to ensure that both dimensions are divisible by 16.
+Therefore, the the algorithm has to firstly fill the image's margins with black to ensure that both dimensions are divisible by 16.

 ## Using the right format